shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

     - Security groups operate at the instance level, not a task or container level.
     - IAM with ECS to restrict access.

+### E

+Mega quiz

+- Amazon SWF is designed to help users coordinate sync and async tasks.

+- In RDS, what is the maximum value I can set for my backup retention period?
+35 days

+- Automated backups are enabled by default for a new DB Instance?
+True.
+The default backup retention period is one day if you create the DB instance using the Amazon RDS API or the AWS CLI, or seven days if you create the DB instance using the AWS Console.

+- Amazon RDS does not currently support increasing storage on a **SQL server* Db instance

+- In what circumstances would I choose provisioned IOPS in RDS over standard storage

+- In a default VPC, all Amazon EC2 instances are assigned 2 IP addresses at launch, what are these?
+Private IP Address & Public IP Address

+- Can I "force" a failover for any RDS instance that has Multi-AZ configured?
+True.

+- You can conduct your own vulnerability scans within your own VPC without alerting AWS first?
+False.

+- Reserved instances are available for multi-AZ deployments. true.

+- You can RDP or SSH in to an RDS instance to see what is going on with the operating system.
+False

+- What are the four levels of AWS premium support?
+Basic, Developer, Business, Enterprise.

+- When using a custom VPC and placing an EC2 instance in to a public subnet, it will be automatically internet accessible (ie you do not need to apply an elastic IP address or ELB to the instance).
+False, you need to assign public ip to the EC2.

+- What is the underlying Hypervisor for EC2?
+Xen.

+- The AWS platform is certified PCI DSS 1.0 compliant. true.

+- How many copies of my data does RDS - Aurora store by default?
+Amazon Aurora is designed to offer greater than 99.99% availability, replicating 6 copies of your data across 3 Availability Zones and backing up your data continuously to Amazon S3.

+- What is the difference between Elastic Beanstalk & CloudFormation?
+They're actually pretty different.
+Elastic Beanstalk is intended to make developers' lives easier.
+CloudFormation is intended to make systems engineers' lives easier.

+Elastic Beanstalk is a PaaS-like layer ontop of AWS's IaaS services which abstracts away the underlying EC2 instances, Elastic Load Balancers, auto scaling groups, etc. This makes it a lot easier for developers, who don't want to be dealing with all the systems stuff, to get their application quickly deployed on AWS.
+It's very similar to other PaaS products such as Heroku, EngineYard, Google App Engine, etc. With Elastic Beanstalk, you don't need to understand how any of the underlying magic works.

+CloudFormation, on the other hand, doesn't automatically do anything.
+It's simply a way to define all the resources needed for deployment in a huge JSON file.
+So a CloudFormation template might actually create two ElasticBeanstalk environments (production and staging), a couple of ElasticCache clusters, a DyanmoDB table, and then the proper DNS in Route53.
+I then upload this template to AWS, walk away, and 45 minutes later everything is ready and waiting.
+Since it's just a plain-text JSON file, I can stick it in my source control which provides a great way to version my application deployments.
+It also ensures that I have a repeatable, "known good" configuration that I can quickly deploy in a different region.

+- What is the maximum response time for a Business Level Premium Support Case?
+1 hour.

+- When I create a new security group, all outbound traffic is allowed by default.
+True.

+- Auditing user access/API calls etc across the entire AWS estate can be achieved by using `CloudTrail`

+- In RDS what is the maximum size for a Microsoft SQL Server DB Instance with SQL Server Express edition?
+10GB per database.

+- What are the valid methodologies for encrypting data on S3.
+Server Side Encryption (SSE)-S3, SSE-C, SSE-KMS or a client library such as Amazon S3 Encryption Client.

+- What function of an AWS VPC is stateless?
+Security groups are stateful, which means that return traffic is automatically allowed, regardless of any outbound rules.
+A network ACL is applied on a subnet level, and traffic is stateless.
+You need to allow both inbound and outbound traffic in order for EC2 instances in a network ACL to be able to communicate over a particular protocol.

+- Which of the following services allows you root access (ie you can login using SSH)?
+Elastic Map Reduce.

+- When trying to grant an amazon account access to S3 using access control lists what method of identification should you use to identify that account with?
+The email adrres or canonical account ID

+- Which of the following is not supported by AWS Import/Export?
+Export to Amazon Glacier

+- What are the different types of virtualization available on EC2?
+Para-Virtual (PV) & Hardware Virtual Machine (HVM)

+- Which of the following is a valid configuration type for AWS Storage gateway?
+Gateway-cached volumes, Gateway-stored volumes, Gateway-Virtual Tape Library

+- AWS Import/Export allows for the importation of large data sets, using external hard disks which are sent directly to amazon, therefore bypassing the internet

+- Amazon’s SNS has the following subscribers; Lambda, SQS, HTTPS, Email, SMS

 ## 2 参考资料 ##
 - [《Vim Masterclass》](https://www.udemy.com/vim-commands-cheat-sheet/);